 Scout Southern Market: my favorite shop in town (see below in my “Do” section) has an old school style soda fountain counter in the back that serves up the most delicious sweet tea floats.
 My float was sweet tea with two scoops of peach sorbet on top!

 Shop Along Bay Street: the majority of shops in Beaufort are on or just off the main drag in town, Bay Street.
 I highly recommend what quickly became my favorite store in town, Scout Southern Market.
 It sells the best of the best of southern products from southern designers including a great selection of decor, coffee table books, and local sweets (see above in my “Drink” section).
 Also shop at Bay Street Outfitters for outdoors gear and wear from brands like Patagonia and Barbour.
 Pop into M Home & Garden to shop where the locals shop for home decor.
 Poke your head into Monkey’s Uncle for adorable children’s toys.
 Stop into Nevermore Books for a unique book selection, hard to find books, and signed first editions.
+Lastly, stop by Lily!
+Lily used to be located in Charleston but the shop relocated to Beaufort.
+It’s a lovely little jewelry, stationery, and gift store.
+Lily carries jewelry that the owner has found in markets in Paris.
+I have a few earrings from here that are among my favorite pairs I own.

 Historical Carriage Ride: spend an hour getting the lay of the land with a historical carriage ride through downtown.
 You’ll explore the Historic District and learn a few centuries worth of South Carolina history.
 You’ll also be surprised to learn how much Hollywood loves Beaufort.